-The Swift Programming Language is the authoritative reference for Swift, offering a guided tour, a comprehensive guide, and a formal reference of the language.
-You can download the latest version below.
+Language Reference: The Swift Programming Language (TSPL) book is the authoritative reference for Swift, offering a guided tour, a comprehensive guide, and a formal reference of the language.

-One of the goals of the Swift 3.0 release is to set a uniform standard for the programmer’s user experience, much of which is defined by the names and idioms that appear in APIs.
-The result is a set of design guidelines that explain how to ensure your code feels like a part of the larger Swift ecosystem.
+API Design Guidelines: Delivering a clear, consistent developer experience when writing Swift code is largely defined by the names and idioms that appear in APIs.
+These design guidelines explain how to make sure that your code feels like a part of the larger Swift ecosystem

 Standard Library: The Swift standard library defines a base layer of functionality for writing Swift programs.

 Core Libraries: The Swift Core Libraries project provides higher-level functionality than the Swift standard library.
 These libraries provide powerful tools that developers can depend upon across all the platforms Swift supports.

 Package Manager: The Swift Package Manager is a tool for managing the distribution and use of "packages" of Swift code.
 It's integrated with the Swift build system to automate the process of downloading, compiling, and linking dependencies into target products.

 REPL & Debugger: The LLDB debugger provides a rich REPL as well as the debugging environment for the Swift Language.